WindJammer6/29.-Vroom/README.md

 ![Vroom_Cert](https://github.com/user-attachments/assets/93bdecec-785c-4196-bc48-ae20a3492fc9)

-**Disclaimer:**
+**Disclaimers:**
-Vroom is a semi-working prototype, some features are not working completely such as the 'Edit Profile' feature and the 'Lesson Booking Calender' feature (once you make a booking, that booking does not get deleted and will remain available).
-The instructors in Vroom are not real people.
-The chatbot-like in-app chat feature that simulates conversing with Singaporean driving instructors in the prototype no longer works since we have stopped subscription to OpenAI API.
+- Vroom is a semi-working prototype, some features are not working completely such as the 'Edit Profile' feature and the 'Lesson Booking Calender' feature (once you make a booking, that booking does not get deleted and will remain available).
+- The instructors in Vroom are not real people.
+- The chatbot-like in-app chat feature that simulates conversing with Singaporean driving instructors in the prototype no longer works since we have stopped subscription to OpenAI API.

 <br>